 If your indoor herb garden is planted in one large container, you can repot the whole thing together, or split up each individual plant if you prefer.

 But if you do divide them, then be sure to use pots that are only slightly larger than the rootball of each individual plant.

 Generally speaking, they do best in a fast-draining, alkaline soil.
 So be sure to use a good quality potting soil for them.

 However, if you tend to overwater, then you may want to consider purchasing a fast-draining mix.
 Otherwise, you could add perlite or pumice, and/or coarse sand to your potting mix to improve drainage.

 If the soil you choose is peat-based, then you may want to add a little garden lime to decrease the acidity of the peat moss, and neutralize the soil pH.

-Since they aren’t heavy feeders, herbs don’t need a lot of fertilizer, especially when growing indoors.
+Since they aren’t heavy feeders, your indoor herb garden won’t need a lot of fertilizer.
 But, just like any other potted plant, they will benefit from being fed.

 Or, if you prefer, you can add slow-release granules to the soil in early spring, and then again once or twice during the summer.

-Stop feeding indoor herbs in the fall, and don’t give them any fertilizer at all during the winter.
+Stop feeding them in the fall, and don’t give them any fertilizer at all during the winter.
 Fertilizing during the winter can cause them to grow weak and spindly.
 Learn all about fertilizing herbs here.

 Pest & Disease Control